-No. The Benjamin T. Rome School of Music does not require GREs for acceptance.
+No. The Departments of Music does not require GREs for acceptance.
 However, if you wish to be considered for any university scholarships, the office of graduate admission will require you take either the GRE or MAT.

 While performance experience can add a valuable perspective to musicological scholarship, there is no requirement that musicology graduate students be proficient performers, and applicants with performance experience do not have an advantage over those with none.
 Do be aware, however, that incoming students must pass placement exams in harmony and aural skills; those who do not pass the exams are required to take review courses.
 If you are a proficient performer (especially on an orchestral instrument), you may want to consider playing an audition, which may qualify you for a scholarship.

 How successful are the graduates of the musicology program at Catholic University?

 We pride ourselves in the fact that our graduates have gone on to pursue a variety of successful careers in which they are able to apply their musicological education.
 In addition to traditional careers in academia (including full- and part-time faculty positions), Catholic University musicologists have thrived in careers in research libraries and archives (including the Library of Congress), in musical journalism, and as internationally recognized independent scholars.
 Recipients of the M.A. in musicology, moreover, have gone on to pursue doctoral work at prestigious Ivy League institutions.